freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Export Device
 -------------

-The Export Device is a physical USB flash drive used to transfer decrypted documents from a SecureDrop Workstation to a Journalist's everyday workstation, or to another computer for additional processing.
+The Export Device is a physical USB flash drive used to transfer decrypted files and conversation transcripts from a SecureDrop Workstation to a Journalist's everyday workstation, or to another computer for additional processing.

 Please see the detailed security recommendations for the choice, configuration and use of your Export Device in the :doc:`journalist</journalist/journalist>` guide and in the :doc:`setup guide</admin/installation/provisioning_usb>`.